 - In Australia, trends in temperature and sea level broadly follow those at a global scale.
-Eight of the ten warmest years on record since 1910 have occurred since 2005.
+Seven of the ten warmest years on record since 1910 have occurred since 2005.

 Climate changes on all timescales, from short-term fluctuations such as El Niño events through to glacial-interglacial fluctuations that last many thousands of years.
 Emissions of greenhouse gases from human activities are just one cause of climate change.
 We call this cause of climate change global warming, or the enhanced greenhouse effect.
 Both can be used: some people say that ‘global warming’ is incorrect, because the warming is not the same everywhere – some places are warming more than others, and there is even an area of the North Atlantic that is cooling.
 But in fact both terms are widely accepted.

 Global warming has affected our climate since the beginning of the Industrial Revolution in the Northern Hemisphere, or about 1750 (for an explanation of how global warming works, see Causes of climate change).